 |Salt and pepper||A little|

-The potato potage soup unexpectedly tastes pretty good.
-It isn’t weak in taste and has a nice thick consistency from potatoes.
-It may also be interesting and fun to make the soup with another flavor of Jagariko, I think.
+The resulting soup unexpectedly tastes pretty good.
+It isn’t weak in taste with a nice thick consistency from potatoes.
+To make the soup with another flavor of Jagariko may also be interesting.